javiserna/Rotation-models-CTTS/readme.md

 <img src="https://github.com/javiserna/Rotational-models-of-CTTS/blob/main/Plots/Figure_8_C.png?raw=true" width="400"/> <img src="https://github.com/javiserna/Rotational-models-of-CTTS/blob/main/Plots/Figure_8_D.png?raw=true" width="400"/>

 The plots show a decreasing trend of the median of $`v\sin(i)`$ with age.
 Despite the wide range of initial conditions considered for CTTS, most solutions lie on the slow rotator regime with rotation below 10\% of the break-up limit as expected for CTTS.
 In general, our models are in agreement with observations.
 For the first time, these models allow us to study how the magnetic field strength (B∗) and branching ratio (χ) change in relation to rotation rates and ages.

+As new period measurements in CTTS are available it is possible to replicate the last plots using evolutionary tracks of $´P_{rot}´$.

 **References:**